FirmwGuy/CEP/docs/CEP.md

 - Clamp budgets and time; guardians enforce invariants; weak variants get pruned.
 Niches route contexts to the right tactic.

 Do I need all layers on day one?
-- No. Start with Kernel + Heartbeat; add L1 coherence; then flows with Decision Cells.
-Add awareness, governance, and culture as needs grow.
+- No. Start with Kernel + Heartbeat; bring in higher-layer packs (coherence, flows, governance) as they mature and you need them.

 Why stories and myths in a system design?
 - Shared narratives are how people remember and align.
 CEP links stories back to evidence so meaning never drifts from truth.